According to Entrepreneur, business cards are still relevant. Well then. That means a DIY resin business card holder is relevant too.

 How much resin are you using?

 Yes, I’m one of those unruly people who will answer a question with a question.
-But it’s only because I’m trying to teach you, young padawan.
+But it’s only because I’m trying to help you, young resin padawan.

 When working in molds, the magic number is 3 ounces of mixed resin.